ekostadinov/BitCI/README.md

 # BitCI

-BitCI is a self-hosted Continuous integration.
+BitCI is a self-hosted Continuous integration system.
 There is only one current version of it, but it can be used for both private and public GitHub repositories.

 This repository contains the [central issue